 In general (not only with bag of words) there are 2 steps to produce a vector representation for each document:

-• Learn the vocubulary in the corpus: this done using the fit method.
+- Learn the vocubulary in the corpus: this done using the

-• Use that vocabulary to produce the vector representation for each document: this is done using the transform method.
+method. - Use that vocabulary to produce the vector representation for each document: this is done using the

 Sparcity As most documents will typically use a very small subset of the words used in the corpus, the resulting matrix will have many feature values that are zeros (typically more than 99% of them).